tony-aw/tinycodet/README.md

 Moreover, `dplyr`’s function names are sometimes generic enough that there is no obvious way to tell if a function came from `dplyr` or some other package (for comparison: one can generally recognize `stringi` functions as they all start with `stri_`).
-Using `dplyr$` could work, but `dplyr` was designed to interact with other R packages such as `tidyselect`, and constantly switching between `dplyr$` and `tidyselect$` (or some abbreviation like `ts$`) is perhaps undesirable.
+Moreover, `dplyr` was designed to interact with other R packages such as `tidyselect`, and constantly switching between package prefixes or aliases is perhaps undesirable.
 If you look at the CRAN page for `dplyr`, you’ll notice it has a lot of reverse dependencies, and perhaps you’d like to use one of those extensions also.

 So here `tinyoperator`’s `import_as()` function might help.
 Below is an example where `dplyr` is loaded, and `powerjoin` (which is an